nickk124/robust-outlier-rejection/other/readme.txt

-Misc files used for testing RCR, starterfiles for RCR, etc
+Misc files used for testing RCR, starterfiles for RCR, etc and test data